Chemistry

 Programs of study with special emphasis The flexibility of the degree requirements makes it possible for a student's program of study to emphasize a particular area of specialization in chemistry.
 For example, a program specializing in chemical biology may include CHEM 419 and biochemistry electives such as MB&B 300 or 301.
 An inorganic chemistry specialization could include CHEM 402 and 403.
 A program with emphasis in physical chemistry and chemical physics would have electives such as CHEM 466472, or 496.
 Students interested in synthetic organic chemistry could complete electives such as CHEM 416423, or 528.
 An emphasis in biophysical chemistry includes a course in either chemical biology or biochemistry, as well as electives chosen from graduate courses in biophysics or biochemistry.
 Students may design programs with other areas of emphasis in consultation with the DUS.
 For a list of graduate courses appropriate for a particular specialization, consult the DUS.

 Approval of major programs of study All Chemistry majors in their sophomore, junior, and senior years must have their programs approved by the DUS.
-A program tailored to each student's goals is created and recorded on a Chemistry Course of Study (COS) form.
+A program tailored to each student's goals is created and recorded on a Chemistry Course of Study (COS) form and submitted to chemistry.dus@yale.edu.

 Study Abroad

-In most instances, Chemistry majors find their course of study easier to schedule if they choose to study abroad in a spring term.
+Chemistry majors wishing to study abroad typically find their course of study easier to schedule if the semester abroad is a spring term.
 Students studying abroad in the spring term of their junior year are required to obtain approval for the project that will fulfill their senior requirement before the end of the prior term.
 For general information on the Year or Term Abroad, see Academic Regulations, section K, Special Academic Programs, “Year or Term Abroad.”

 Unique to the Major